Ashutosh-kesharwani/Full_Stack_Projects/Project2_Modern_Website/4.SidCup-Golf-Clone/README.md

 # 🌐 **SIDCUP GOLF – Modern Animated Web Experience**

-Miranda is a **sleek, elegantly animated, and visually immersive modern website** built as part of **Project 2 – Modern Website Collection**.
+SIDCUP GOLF is a **sleek, elegantly animated, and visually immersive modern website** built as part of **Project 2 – Modern Website Collection**.

 This project focuses on delivering a **premium feel** using: